 You will learn

-• Create a permanent volume.
+• Create a persistent volume.

 • Create an application that can keep its state in the volume.

-• use StatefulSet,PersistentVolumeClaim, PersistentVolume objects.
+• use StatefulSet, PersistentVolumeClaim, PersistentVolume objects.

-Permanent volumes and data of Kubernetes
+Persistent volumes and data in Kubernetes

 In the world of Kubernetes, we have to reckon with the fact that the container can start at any node and can end its activity at any time.
 This is not a problem if the container only processes requests and sends responses, e.g. performs some calculations.
-Complications occur when the container is stored important data.
+Complications occur when the container stores important data.

 If the output of the application depends only on the input, then we say that the application is stateless - nothing but the input affects the output.
 An example is an image compression service - it can produce a compressed image from an uncompressed image on input and does not need any additional data.
 If the container does not have its state, then it basically does not matter on which node it runs.